ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 entering into courtship on tbe spot, but
 the plaee not suiting a formal
 declaration he adopted, the following
-plan He politely banded hi
+plan He politely banded his
 </td></tr></table>

 ---